thedeveloperyt/ATM-Dashboard/New.md

+Got it!
+Let's focus on visualizing the data for a single bank's ATMs.
+Here are detailed explanations for how to create specific charts in Power BI for a single bank's data and what insights you can gain from them:

  1. Monthly Revenue and Cost Analysis
 Visual: Clustered Bar Chart

 Steps to Create:
 1. Select the Clustered Bar Chart visual.
-2. Drag Bank Name to the Axis.
+2. Drag State Location (STATE) to the Axis.
-3. Drag Monthly Revenue (Monthly Rev) and Total Cost (Total Cost) to the Values.
+3. Drag Revenue Generated Per Month (Monthly Rev) and Total Operational Cost (Total Cost) to the Values.

 Insight:
-- This chart helps you compare the revenue generated and the total costs incurred for each bank.
+- This chart helps you compare the revenue generated and the total costs incurred for each state.
-- You can quickly identify which banks are most profitable and which ones have high operational costs that might be impacting their profitability.
+- You can identify which states have the highest profitability and which states have higher operational costs.

  2. Transaction Trends
 Visual: Line Chart